 Analysis | Who could have predicted the Capitol riot?
-Plenty of people -- including Trump allies.
+Plenty of people — including Trump allies.

 Georgia elections official Gabriel Sterling, a Republican, made a direct plea to Trump after he and others who certified Joe Biden’s presidential win in their state were threatened.

-“Stop inspiring people to commit potential acts of violence,” Sterling said Dec.
+“Stop inspiring people to commit potential acts of violence,” Sterling said on Dec.
 1. “Someone’s going to get hurt.
 Someone’s going to get shot.
 Someone’s going to get killed.”

 But the predictions weren’t limited to present-day Trump critics.
 Even some allies predicted something remarkably similar to what we saw today — albeit a long time ago, when they were trying to defeat him in the 2016 campaign.

-Nikki Haley, who later became Trump’s United Nations ambassador and who suggested this week that it’s time to “move on” from the Capitol attack, predicted in 2016 that Trump’s rhetoric could lead to the kind of violence we saw in the church massacre in her home state of South Carolina.
+Nikki Haley, who later became Trump’s U.N. ambassador and who suggested this week that it’s time to “move on” from the Capitol attack, predicted in 2016 that Trump’s rhetoric could lead to the kind of violence we saw in the church massacre in her home state of South Carolina.

 “I know what that rhetoric can do,” Haley told the Associated Press.
 “I saw it happen.”